Azimuth1/azimuth1-new-website/collections/_posts/2021-1-1-advisory-board.md

 ---
 published: true
 layout: post
-title: Azimuth1 announces new Advisory Board
+title: Daybreak announces new Advisory Board
-description: Top leaders from geospatial, environmental, and public safety to serve as advisory board for Azimuth1.
+description: Top leaders from geospatial, environmental, and public safety to serve as advisory board for Daybreak.
 date: 2021-01-01
 authors: ["Jason Dalton"]
 folder: blog/assets
 thumbnail: "blog/assets/header.png"
 image: "blog/assets/header.png"
 ---
-Azimuth1 is proud to announce the formation of our Advisory Board.
+Daybreak (formerly Azimuth1) is proud to announce the formation of our Advisory Board.
 We are fortunate to have three Board members who bring a wealth of experience and insight, and are committed to helping us achieve our goals.
 Our Advisory Board reflects our values and areas of expertise as well as bringing an outside perspective to our decision making.